 That being said, this gingerbread cake was heavier than usual.
-I added molasses for that classic gingerbread flavour, along with some spices, and found while the cake was still “light,” it did have some weight to it.
+I added molasses for that classic gingerbread flavor, along with some spices, and found while the cake was still "light," it did have some weight to it.
 Basically you will want a small slice!
-But isn’t that always the case with cheesecake?
-I will admit this, the gingerbread flavouring did a nice job masking the cheese flavour in the cake, so it was a win in my books!
+But isn't that always the case with cheesecake?
+I will admit this, the gingerbread flavoring did a nice job masking the cheese flavor in the cake, so it was a win in my books!

 How cute is this gingerbread cheesecake for the holidays?!

 - 1 cup sour cream, room temperature